ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -08 to -09 ## {#sec-08-09}

+* Terminology:

+  - Improved definition of "administrator".

+  - Added early definitions of "Full query" and "Diff query".

+* Rephrased "full TRL" to avoid confusion with "full query".

+* Consistent with RFC 6920, defined sha-256 as mandatory to implement.

+* Prevented an attack to the RS by:

+  - Using only Protected Headers in access tokens.

+  - Using canonical CBOR tagging of CWTs.

+* Clarifications:

+  - Handling of access tokens with 'exi' for both CWTs and JWTs.

+  - Registrations of devices are persisted and tracked at the AS.

+  - No response or error response from the TRL endpoint yields no assumption.

+  - Rationale of application policies in defining strategies and schedules for polling the AS.

+* Security considerations:

+  - Added reference to RFC 8725.

+  - Improved considerations on content retrieval from the TRL.

+* IANA:

+  - Added a pointer to where the use of the field 'cursor' in problem-details is defined.

+  - Revised text on Expert Review when using early allocation per RFC 7120.

+* Split elision and comments in examples with CBOR Diagnostic Notation.

+* Editorial improvements.

 ## Version -07 to -08 ## {#sec-07-08}

 * Added definition of pertaining token hash.